ankitects/anki-manual/src/deck-options.md

 some people called "ease hell".
 This is not a problem that FSRS suffers from.
 By keeping your learning steps under a day, you will allow FSRS to schedule cards at times it has calculated are optimum for your material and memory.
+Another reason not to use longer learning steps is because FSRS may end up scheduling the first review for a shorter time than your last learning step, leading to the Hard button showing a longer time than Good.

 We also recommend you keep the number of learning steps to a minimum.
 Evidence shows that repeating a card multiple times in a single day after you've